A Holistic Approach to Setting an Intention

 Do this ten times.

-Then allow your intention to form from you heart.
+Then allow your intention to form from you heart, simply by shifting your awareness to your heart center.

 Ask, “What is my heart’s innermost desire?”